YuhuaZhang1995/ATACseq_pipeline/README.md

 #### Alignment

+This step will generate the aligned .bam files as well as a metaCloudbamfiles which will be used for the filtering.

 `--trimmed_file`: Pathway to the trimmed files, end with Run_XXX, no '/' included at the end; the program will search for '/elder' folder and find the sequence data;